Home's hinge-back tortoise

 Home's hinge-back tortoise (Kinixys homeana) is a species of tortoise in the family Testudinidae.
 The species is endemic to Africa.

 Etymology

 The specific name, homeana, is in honor of English surgeon and naturalist Everard Home.

 Geographic range

-K. homeana is found in Benin, Cameroon, Democratic Republic of the Congo, Ivory Coast, Equatorial Guinea, Gabon, Ghana, Guinea, Liberia, Nigeria, and possibly Togo.
+K. homeana is found in Benin, Cameroon, Democratic Republic of the Congo, Equatorial Guinea, Gabon, Ghana, Guinea, Ivory Coast, Liberia, Nigeria, and possibly Togo.

 Habitat

 The natural habitats of Home's hinge-back tortoise are subtropical or tropical moist lowland forests, subtropical or tropical swamps, and plantations.

 Ecology and life history

-Home's hinge-back is naturally attracted to red or pink flowers.
+Home's hinge-back tortoise is naturally attracted to red or pink flowers.
 It prefers low light and often moves in early morning or dusk, preferring to stay hidden the rest of the day.

 Diet

 In captivity the diet of K. homeana may include, banana, guava, watermelon, black mushrooms, cooked sweet potato, cooked potato, and cooked or raw squash, and sources of animal protein such as earthworms, mealworms, crickets, snails and fish.